makovalab/lab-website/content/member/huiqing_zeng.md

-Huiqing's current interest in Makova lab is using new technologies, such as ddPCR, next generation sequencing, etc. to study genomics and human genetics.
-Before joining Makova lab, She studied signaling pathway in mouse embryonic development.
+Huiqing's current interest in Makova Lab is using new technologies, such as ddPCR, next generation sequencing, etc., to study genomics and human genetics.
+Before joining Makova Lab, she studied signaling pathway in mouse embryonic development.